Veterans and Asbestos Exposure Overview

 Many veterans assume that if they are awarded disability benefits from the VA for their condition, then they must use the VA healthcare system for treatment.
 This isn’t true.
-While the VA healthcare system does employ some of the nation’s top mesothelioma specialists, which cancer center you receive treatment through is ultimately up to you.
+While the VA healthcare system does employ some of the nation’s top mesothelioma specialists, which cancer center you receive treatment through is entirely up to you.

-The VA healthcare system was established to specifically treat veterans and offer them quality, affordable healthcare.
+The VA healthcare system was established to specifically treat veterans and offer them quality, affordable care.
 While many veterans have personal reasons for not wanting to pursue treatment through VA hospitals, veterans with mesothelioma should be aware that 2 VA hospitals offer mesothelioma programs specifically for veterans seeking treatment.

 These programs are led by 2 of the top mesothelioma specialists in the country:

-Both of these physicians have dedicated their careers to treating pleural mesothelioma and providing excellent quality care to veterans.
+Both of these physicians have dedicated their careers to treating pleural mesothelioma and providing excellent care to veterans.

 If you were not automatically enrolled in the VA healthcare system upon discharge from the military and you want to seek treatment from one of these two doctors, you can apply for enrollment in the VA healthcare system.
 Otherwise, you are entitled to seek treatment at any of the dozens of other mesothelioma treatment programs across America.